What is the optimal frequency range of a microphone array?

 Upper Cut-off Frequency

 The upper frequency limit depends on the sampling rate \(fs\) and the distance between the microphones.
 According to the Nyquist-Shannon sampling theorem, the sampling rate of the data recorder must be at least twice as high as the highest frequency of the origin sound emission.
 If this is not adhered to, time aliasing occurs.
 This becomes noticeable by so-called alias signals which are generated due to under-sampling \(f > fs/2\).
 Alias signals are apparent signals with frequency components of\(f < fs/2\).
 The distance between the microphones determines the cut-off frequency at which spatial aliasing occurs.
-Fig. 2 illustrates this using the example of the localization of a source emitting a sound wave whose wavelength is smaller than twice the distance between the two microphones.
+Figure 2 illustrates this using the example of the localization of a source emitting a sound wave whose wavelength is smaller than twice the distance between the two microphones.
 The beamformer can no longer distinguish whether the source of the sound emission is located at the red dot or at one of the yellow crosses.

 Spatial aliasing occurs primarily in arrays with equidistant microphones.
 To avoid this effect, the microphones should ideally all be spaced at different distances from each other e. g. using a random microphone distribution.
 In practice, the upper frequency limit due to local aliasing leads to limitations but still allows accurate sound source localization.
 Figure 3 shows the localization of two ultrasonic sources (44 kHz) with a microphone array Ring48 (diameter 0.75 m).
 Even if obvious aliasing effects can be seen (e.g. within the red circles), the sources (yellow) can still be localized.